The Fenwick Island Police Department is now hiring for a Seasonal Parking Enforcement Officer More Info

 Description:

 The Town of Fenwick Island is governed by a Mayor and Town Council who are elected by the people of the Town.
 The Mayor and Town Council acting together are the Governing Body.
 All Governing Body members serve two-year terms.
-The Governing Body, being the elected representative of the people, adopts all ordinances and resolutions and determines the general goals and policies.
+The Governing Body, being the elected representatives of the people, adopts all ordinances and resolutions and determines the general goals and policies.

 Meetings: